Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 ### Mesh

 To generate the mesh we use [Gmsh](https://gmsh.info/) mesh generator.
 The corresponding code can be found in the [geometry.py](geometry.py) file.
 To improve the accuracy of modeling, we use the mesh with second-order finite elements.
-This avoids artifacts that arise when trying to approximate a curved surface with flat finite elements.
+By using such a mesh, we can avoid artifacts that arise when trying to approximate a curved surface with flat finite elements.
+The following figure shows the resulting mesh.

-During mesh generation, we assign named attributes to the waveguide input ("InputPort") and output ("OutputPort") ports, the waveguide and cavity walls ("Walls"), and the entire computational domain ("Domain").

 <div align="center">
     <img src="data/Mesh.png" alt="drawing" width="600">